jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 ### 184 Challenge to decision concerning relief
 (1) A borrower may challenge a decision by the Commissioner, on the ground that the decision is not fair and reasonable, not to grant the borrower—
+  (aa) relief from loan interest under section 145A:
   (a) relief from late payment interest under section 146:
   (b) hardship relief under section 147:
   (c) entry into an instalment arrangement under section 154.
-(2) A borrower may challenge the relief provided to the borrower under section 146, 147, or 154 on the ground that the relief is not fair and reasonable.
+(2) A borrower may challenge the relief provided to the borrower under section 145A, 146, 147, or 154 on the ground that the relief is not fair and reasonable.

 ### 185 Challenge to late notification penalty
 A borrower who is charged with a late notification penalty may challenge the penalty on the ground that it was imposed on the borrower in error.